ZeidLab/EzQuery/README.md

 [^ Back To Top][TableOfContents]
 #### Fetch Skip

-> For fetching and skiping rows, you can use `.Limit(take:10,skip:5)` function.
+> For fetching and skipping rows, you can use `.Limit(take:10,skip:5)` function.
-> If you dont want to skip or dont want to limit the number of returned recoreds,
+> If you don't want to skip or don't want to limit the number of returned records,
-> you can set the coresponding parameter to `0`.
+> you can set the corresponding parameter to `0`.

 ```csharp
      //Take 10 , Skip 5